-I. Non-fire emergency (EAP) actions (recommended, acceptable and unacceptable)

-- (1) Recommended actions for the affected area: shelter in place or in-building relocation. - Reason:
+- I. Non-fire emergency (EAP) actions (recommended, acceptable and unacceptable) - a.
+Recommended actions (refer to table 17-A2) - (1) Recommended actions for the affected area: shelter in place or in-building relocation. - > Reason:

 It is safer to stay inside the building to avoid falling or flying debris and wait for the authorities rather than leaving the building; however, FDNY does not accept sheltering occupants in place if the emergency has compromised the affected area and the occupants will be in danger for remaining in the affected area.
 In this case, the occupants who are in the affected area should be relocated within the building or be evacuated.